posted by Guest blogger - Stephanie Yoder | 25 Comments

-This week's guest blogger, with a post titled 'Solo female travel - Nine myths and one truth', is Stephanie Yoder, a girl who can't sit still.
-She's a traveller, a writer and blogger at Twenty-Something Travel, a website about travel for young people.
-To keep up to date with Stephanie you can follower her on Twitter and/or (both!) 'like' her on facebook.
+This week's guest blogger is Stephanie Yoder, a girl who can't sit still.
+She's a traveller, a writer and blogger at Twenty Something Travel.
+To keep up to date with Stephanie you can follow her on Twittter and Facebook.

 So you have this great trip planned out, to a place you've really been longing to see, but you can't seem to convince anyone to come with you.
 What's a girl to do?
 Wait?
 I don't believe in waiting around for other people to make your travel dreams come true.
 I've travelled solo through a slew of countries from China to Cambodia and Scotland to Slovenia and it's been both fun and enlightening.
 Along the way I've heard every misconception about solo female travellers you can imagine, so I'm here to set the record straight with nine myths and one truth about solo female travel...